Computer Science

 None

-CIS 147 : Advanced Micro Applications
+CIS 147 : Advanced Computer Applications

 This course will demonstrate advanced functions and integration of word processing, spreadsheet, database, and presentation software.
 Upon completion, students should be able to apply advanced features of the selected software to typical problems found in society and business.
 This course will prepare students for Microsoft Office Specialist (MOS) certification.